FedeCapo00/FedeCapo00/README.md

 - 👋 Hi, I’m @FedeCapo00
 - 👀 I’m interested in Motorcycle, Coding and Programming
-- 🌱 I’m currently learning API, Front End and Back End for app's developing
+- 🌱 I’m currently learning Fullstack development for mobile and web applications (Flutter, Firebase, C,C++, and others), and machine learning with Python (SK-Learn).
 - 💞️ I’m looking to collaborate with Automotive or IT companies
 - 📫 Try to use a pigeon, maybe it will come back